 What is a settlement figure?

-A settlement figure is simply the total amount outstanding to pay off your car finance agreement in one fell swoop.
+A settlement figure is the total amount required to pay off your car finance agreement in full before the agreed end date.
 In other words, this is the figure you need to get off your lender if you want to fully pay off the loan before the originally-agreed end date.
 This figure includes all outstanding costs, including what’s left of the balance on the original loan, any accrued interest and potentially additional fees or charges.
 Settlement figures can be requested for most types of car finance agreement, including Hire Purchase (HP) finance and Personal Contract Purchase (PCP) finance.

 How does vehicle settlement work?

 Vehicle settlement involves making a single payment to clear the remaining debt on your car finance agreement, instead of continuing with your monthly instalments until the end of the term.
-By settling early, you essentially gain ownership of the car outright, freeing yourself from future payments and any associated interest.
+By settling early, you can clear your remaining finance balance, avoiding future interest payments.
+In a Hire Purchase (HP) agreement, this means gaining ownership of the car.
+However, in a Personal Contract Purchase (PCP) agreement, you may still need to pay the final balloon payment to own the vehicle.
 This can be an attractive option if you’re looking for a bit more financial flexibility, or if you’re looking to upgrade to a new vehicle sooner rather than later.

 What is the settlement figure on my car?